MapLight's Core Work

 MapLight develops our data, tools, and research services specifically to help journalists and nonprofit groups have public accountability impact.
-We offer custom research at no cost, provided that the resulting data is used for content that is free to the public.
+We offer custom research and training on our tools at no cost, provided that the resulting data is used for content that is free to the public.

-In the past year alone, MapLight’s research and communications teams fielded a total of 246 requests for custom money and politics data from journalists, nonprofit advocates, activist groups, and others.
+Each year, MapLight’s research and communications teams fields hundreds of requests for custom money and politics data from journalists, nonprofit advocates, activist groups, and others.
 Our transparency tools and research services continue to be used by an ever-wider network of accountability actors to craft bold, urgent calls for change and reform.

 See the latest news stories featuring MapLight research here.

 Voter's Edge is a one-stop shop for election research, providing citizens with nonpartisan information about candidates and ballot measures to empower them to vote in ways that reflect their interests.
 In 2014, Voter’s Edge covered every ballot measure, state candidate, and federal candidate in all 50 states, and MapLight partnered with the League of Women Voters of California Education Fund to give Californians access to personalized data on their federal, state, and local ballots, down to county, city, and school board races.
 During the 2014 elections, Voter’s Edge empowered more than one million site visitors.
 728,000 people visited the site from California—the equivalent of one in 10 California voters that year.

 For the 2016 elections, we have expanded our successful California pilot to Illinois and New York, providing nearly a quarter of the U.S. population with comprehensive information on their federal, state, and local races.